Austin-Williams/cid-accumulator-client/README.md

 [Client] 🙌 Successfully resolved all remaining data from IPFS!
 [Client] 🌲 Your accumulator client has acquired all data!
 [Client] ⛰️ Rebuilding the Merkle Mountain Range from synced leaves and pinning to IPFS.
 (This can take a while)...
-[Client] 🎉 Fully rebuilt the Merkle Mountain Range up to leaf index 217 [Client] 👎 No ETHEREUM_WS_RPC_URL provided, will use polling.
+[Client] 🎉 Finished rebuilding the Merkle Mountain Range.
+[Client] 👎 No ETHEREUM_WS_RPC_URL provided, will use polling.
 [Client] 👀 Using HTTP polling to monitor the chain for new data insertions.
 [Client] 🟢 Client is ready to use.